MLTC Grievances and Appeals

 WHAT IS AN EXTERNAL APPEAL?

-If an appeal is denied because it is determined that the service is not medically necessary or is experimental or investigational, members may file an external appeal with New York State.
+If an appeal is denied because it is determined that the service is not medically necessary, is experimental or investigational, or the services could be provided by an in-network provider, members may file an external appeal with New York State.
 Members have the right to file an external appeal within 4 months of the notice of appeal decision.
 The external appeal is decided by external reviewers who do not work for us or New York State.
 These reviewers are qualified people approved by New York State.
 You do not have to pay for an external appeal.
 Your external appeal will be decided within 30 days.
 More time (up to 5 business days) may be needed if the external appeal reviewer asks for more information.
 You can get a faster decision (expedited external appeal) if your doctor can say that a delay will cause serious harm to your health.
 The external appeal reviewer will decide an expedited appeal in 3 calendar days or less.
 The reviewer will tell you and the plan the decision right away by phone or fax; followed by a letter with the decision.
-You may request both a State Fair Hearing and external appeal.
+You may request both a State Fair Hearing and external appeal at the same time.
 If you ask for both a Fair Hearing and external appeal, the decision of the Fair Hearing Officer is the final decision.

 FILING A COMPLAINT